doron266/kafka-consumer-TiDB/README.md

 This project was created as part of a **technical assignment for the Helfy hiring process**.
 It demonstrates a modern backend architecture with a REST API, distributed database, and event streaming.

+**importent notes:** 1. swagger runs on localhost:8000, for api tests.
+2. login window on localhost:8080 3. this project ment for local runs and development, for remote runs, please add first your remote ip address for allowed host it the api settings.

+**i've sent you a definition of done in the email with the git repo link**

 ---

 ## 🚀 Overview